Credit card glossary

 Cash advance

-If you withdraw cash from your credit card at an ATM or a branch, or if you use your credit card to buy cash equivalent items like travellers cheques, it’s called a cash advance.
-You’ll be charged interest (cash advance rate) and a fee (cash advance fee) when you make one.
+If you withdraw cash from your credit card at an ATM or from a store at the point of sale, it’s called a cash advance.
+You may be charged interest (cash advance rate) and a fee (cash advance fee) when you make one.

 Closing balance